“An easy lift-serviced descent in the midst of the Dolomites that accesses stunning views.”

 From the rifugio, you pick up the "main" gravel road, Col Raiser (4A)

 , that leads up to the mountain huts.
 Follow this to the 8-km (5-mile) mark where you'll cross the Cislerbach stream just after you cross under the lift line.
-Here the Cisles Connector (1B)
+At the top of the Col Raiser lift, the main gravel road continues as Odles - Rifugio Firenze (4)

-takes you to a quiet road, the Strada Plesdinaz
+.
+This takes you to the Strada Plesdinaz

 , which passes by some alpine farms as well as a small village.